PICTORIAL LANGUAGE OF CEMİLE

 Cemile Bulut was born in İstanbul in 1980.
 She graduated from Akademi İstanbul Graphic Arts Department.
 She started painting in 1992, and exhibited her early works in 1994 in İstanbul.
 In 2004 she participated in a group exhibition in İstanbul.
-In 2007 she exhibited her works at the Petrol-Is Union Gallery in İstanbul.
-In 2013 she exhibited her works at the PetroL-Is Union Gallery in İstanbul.
-In 2014 she exhibited her works at the Start Art Academy Gallery in İstanbul.
-In 15.April.2014 at World Art Day she exhibited her work at Sinop.
-In 02-03.08.2014 she participated in a group exhibition and workshop in Sinop-Gerze 41.Culture and Art Festival.Her art studio at İstanbul.
-In 03-09.11.2014 she participated in a group exhibition in Kosova Prizren.
+In 2007 and 2013 she exhibited her works at the Petrol-Is Union Gallery in İstanbul.
+In 2014 she exhibited her works in İstanbul Start Art Academy Gallery.
+In 2016 she exhibited her works at Büyükada Çelik Gülersoy Culture and Art Center in Istanbul.
+In 2013 and 2014 she attended two separate group exhibitions held in Istanbul and on the World Art Day in Sinop respectively.

 The iconographic language Cemile has been developing is an expression of internal necessity.
 This is an important aspect of her pictorial language.
 Some objects and figures intrigue her by their hidden significance, and by using them she invents a personal iconography.

 Her pictorial language is rich in associations and references.
 Below the surface of the penture (a word coined by the author to describe her pictures made with pencil) another penture lies concealed.